-The general educational aims of the programme are that students should:
+The general educational aims of the programme include the following:

-- Be provided with the knowledge and skills to equip them for a career as a Quantity Surveying within the industry in the UK and overseas. - Develop competence in a range of appropriate specialist areas. - Develop the critical and analytical powers of the student in relation to the analysis of differing views on emerging concepts and to enable them to evaluate these against a background of a constantly changing industry. - Gain the skills to adapt and respond positively to change. - Develop critical, analytical problem-based learning skills and the transferable skills to prepare them for employment as a Quantity Surveyor. - Enhance the development of their communication skills - Further develop the skills required for his/her employment. - Receive a learning experience that promotes and encourages a culture of lifelong learning students for further study in the context of his/her continuing professional development.
+- Be provided with the knowledge and skills to equip them for a career as a construction project manager within the construction industry in the UK and internationally. - Develop competence in a range of appropriate specialist areas. - Develop the critical and analytical powers of the student in relation to the analysis of differing views on emerging concepts and enable them to evaluate these against a background of a constantly changing industry. - Gain the skills to adapt and respond positively to change. - Develop critical, analytical, problem-based learning skills and transferable skills to prepare them for employment as a project manager within construction. - Enhance the development of their communication skills. - Further develop the skills required for his/her employment. - Receive a learning experience that promotes and encourages a culture of lifelong learning students for further study in the context of his/her continuing professional development.